natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kurnass.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} Israeli jet fighter {{Battle-rating}}.
 It was introduced in [[Update "Winged Lions"]].

-This aircraft is almost identical to the American [[F-4E Phantom II]] with little changes like Israeli weapons.
+The Kurnass is an Israeli-operated version of the American [[F-4E Phantom II]].
+Besides the desert camouflage, it differs slightly in the selection of weapons, mainly in having AIM-9D/G Sidewinder missiles instead of the AIM-9E/J and lacking access to the GBU-15(V)1/B guided bomb.
+Otherwise, it is the same workhorse with high speed and a large arsenal.

 == General info ==
 === Flight performance ===